Thermalization (aka “Thermization”) is a procedure of treating milk with heat.

 The American Food and Drug Administration (FDA) regards thermalized milk as unpasteurized, and still requires cheeses made with it to be aged for the standard 60 days that unpasteurized milk cheeses must be aged for.

-While it’s not enough pasteurization for the FDA, cheese purists object to the cheeses made from it being called unpasteurized milk cheeses.
-They say some good bacteria are also killed off, affecting the taste of the cheese.
+On the other side, some cheese purists object to cheeses made from it being called unpasteurized milk cheeses.
+They say the process inactivates some of the desirable bacteria, affecting the taste of the cheese.
 They maintain that any temperature above the body temperature of the cow is detrimental.